DCC-EX/EX-T3-WiFi/docs/setup.md

 # Throttle Setup

+> To manage locos, groups, icons & CS settings you'll need to be on the **T3 WiFi** display so the throttle website is accessible.

+---

-To connect the throttle to the CS you'll need to start the WiFi server on the throttle, this is done from the main menu by touching the **T3 Web Server** button.
+To connect the throttle to the CS you'll need to enter the WiFi settings, this is done from the **T3 WiFi** button on the main menu.

-The display will update and show it's WiFi details, you'll need to connect to this to setup.
+When on the **T3 WiFi** display you can touch any of the **CS Settings** labels to show a keyboard/keypad where you can enter the settings directly.

+You can also connect to the throttles own WiFi and website (**AP Settings**) where you can enter the **CS Settings**.

 <p align="center">
   <img src="imgs/throttle-server.png" width="300">
 </p>

 ## CS Settings
-* SSID - The SSID of the WiFi network the CS is on.
+* SSID - The SSID of the WiFi network the CS is on *(Touch to show a keyboard)*.
-* Password - The WiFi network password, if set.
+* Password - The WiFi network password, if set *(Touch to show a keyboard)*.
 * Server - The CS server address.
-This can be a hostname or IP.
+This can be a hostname or IP *(Touch to show a keyboard)*.
-* Port - The CS port.
+* Port - The CS port *(Touch to show a keypad)*.

 ## Throttle AP Settings
 * SSID - This is the SSID of the throttle WiFi.